GLOBAL MARKETS-Shares fall on US fiscal worry; oil up on China

 "The bad news is, in large part, we've seen the market ignore relatively good news in the economic data stream as we focus on the fiscal cliff," said Art Hogan, managing director of Lazard Capital Markets in New York.

-China's manufacturing data was encouraging for its key trading partners, including the United States, and for the prospects for world economic growth.
-China is the world's second-largest oil consumer.
+Data out of China was encouraging for its key trading partners, including the United States, and for the prospects for world economic growth.
+Oil prices rose as China is the world's second-largest oil consumer.

 But the outlook for the euro zone economy remains gloomy.